What a perineal suture is and why it is done

 - Pain increases markedly instead of slowly decreasing

-- A strong, new smell or purulent discharge appears
+- A strong new smell or purulent discharge appears

-- The area looks clearly red, hot or very swollen
+- The area looks clearly red, hot, or very swollen

-- Fever, chills or a strong feeling of being unwell occur
+- Fever, chills, or a strong feeling of being unwell occur

 Later scar sensations: when everything is healed but it still feels wrong

-Hygiene, tests and safety
+Hygiene, daily life, and safety

 What is usually sensible in this phase

-- No aggressive intimate washes or fragrances
+- No harsh intimate washes and no fragrances

-When medical advice is particularly sensible
+When medical advice is especially sensible

 Good reasons to get checked